 |The retrospective files of the Web of Science database are made available through the support of the late Judge Hugh M. Morris, the Judge Hugh M. Morris Family, and the Unidel Foundation.|

 |Also known as:||Arts & Humanities Citation Index, ISI Citation Databases, Science Citation Index Expanded, Social Sciences Citation Index.
 The Web of Science database is on the Web of Knowledge platform.|

 Internet-delivered database.
 There are three ways to connect:

-The Web of Science interface provides online access to the Institute for Scientific Information Citation Databases.
-These databases are:
+The Web of Science interface provides online access to the following databases:

 On the initial Web of Science screen, choose either “General Search” or “Cited Ref Search,” one or more of the citation databases listed above, and the year, or years, you wish to search.
 “Advanced Search” is also available.